How To Find Your Profitable Amazon Niche In The Next 30 Minutes

 Even if you don’t purchase from Amazon all that much, I’m willing to bet you have an account there and do some searches every now and then.

-And since Amazon is so focused around product sales and monetization, this is the perfect place to explore your interests to see how profitable they’ll be.
+And since Amazon is so focused on product sales and monetization, this is the perfect place to explore your interests to see how profitable they’ll be.

 I’ll walk you through my own Amazon account, screenshot by screenshot, to show you ways to get niche ideas from products you’re genuinely interested in, and how to validate that the niche concept could be profitable.